garg-aayush/building-from-scratch/sft/Readme.md

     - [x] With params mentioned in the assignment and no prompt masking
     - [x] with prompts masking
     - [ ] if time and costs permit, search for better params
-- [-] Compute the instruction-finetuning SFT evaluation metrics
+- [x] Compute the instruction-finetuning SFT evaluation metrics
     - [x] Compute the accuracy metrics for no prompt masking exp.
     - [x] Compute the accuracy metrics for prompt masking exp.
+- [x] Plot and analyze the different sft training results
+    - [x] Plot and analyze the reasoning SFT training results for the `Qwen/Qwen2.5-Math-1.5B` model
+    - [x] Plot and analyze the instruction-finetuning SFT training results for the `Llama-3.1-8B` model